TRAPPIST-1e

-The exoplanet was one of seven new exoplanets discovered orbiting the star using observations from the Spitzer Space Telescope.
-Three of the seven (e, f, and g) are in the habitable zone.
+The exoplanet was one of seven discovered orbiting the star using observations from the Spitzer Space Telescope.
+Three of the seven (e, f, and g) are in the habitable zone/"goldilocks" zone.
 TRAPPIST-1e is similar to Earth's mass, radius, density, gravity, temperature, and stellar flux.
-It is also confirmed to not have a cloud-free hydrogen-dominated atmosphere, meaning it is more likely to have a compact atmosphere like the terrestrial planets in the Solar System.
+It is also confirmed that TRAPPIST-1e lacks a cloud-free hydrogen-dominated atmosphere, meaning that if the planet has an atmosphere it is more likely to have a compact atmosphere like the terrestrial planets in the Solar System.

 In November 2018, researchers determined that of the seven exoplanets in the multi-planetary system, TRAPPIST-1e has the best chance of being an Earth-like ocean planet, and the one most worthy of further study regarding habitability.
-Furthermore, according to the Habitable Exoplanets Catalog, TRAPPIST-1e is one of the most potentially habitable exoplanets discovered.
+According to the Habitable Exoplanets Catalog, TRAPPIST-1e is among the best potentially habitable exoplanets discovered.
+The most recent observation in 2025 was unable to conclude with confidence if there was an atmosphere or not, though it could rule out certain atmosphere scenarios.